ubuntu-mate/mate-dock-applet/README.md

 Users of Ubuntu MATE 15.10 and earlier, or of Linux Mint, can install the applet from the PPA kindly provided by [webupd8](http://www.webupd8.org/2015/05/dock-applet-icon-only-window-list-for.html)

+Note: this is GTK2 only

 ### Arch Linux

 For Arch users there's a [package](http://aur.archlinux.org/packages/mate-applet-dock-git) available in the AUR.

 ### Other distributions